Tromsø offers good options for onward travel, whether you are heading north, south or to our neighbour countries Sweden and Finland.

 Svalbard

 The only way to get from Tromsø to Svalbard is by plane.
 Please note that Svalbard is outside of the Schengen area, and identity control is performed for all guests travelling to Svalbard.
 There are daily flights from Tromsø to Longyearbyen throughout the year.
 In peak season March - August, the number of flights increases to several flights a day.
-Please see more information on flights at SAS.
-You can also fly with Norwegian via Oslo.
+Please see more information on flights at Avinor.
 Due to Svalbard being outside the Schengen area, identity control is performed for all guests travelling to and from Svalbard.
 All guests with a foreign citizenship have to bring their passports.
 Read more about the rules and regulations for passport and visa here.

 Travel south

-If you wish to travel southwards from Tromsø, you can either go by bus, plane or onboard a coastal sailing with either Havila Voyages or Hurtigruten.
-Both have daily departures.
-This is a really nice way to travel to the Lofoten Islands, Trondheim and Bergen.
+If you wish to travel southwards from Tromsø, you can either go by bus, plane or onboard a coastal sailing route.

 Narvik

-There are direct bus connections from Tromsø to Narvik every day (travel time is 4,5 hours).
-From Narvik you can take the bus onwards to Bodø.
+There are direct bus connections from Tromsø to Narvik every day.
+Travel time is 4,5 hours.
+From Narvik you can take the bus onwards to Bodø and Lofoten, among other destinations.
 Bus information from Tromsø to Narvik can be found here.
 You can also go to Narvik by the Arctic Route bus.
-Information on buses from Narvik to Bodø can be found here.

-Another alternative from December 1st to the end of March is to take The Arctic Route to Narvik.
-This route goes via the northermost animal park Polar Park.
-For more information, visit www.thearcticroute.com.
+Another alternative from 1st December to 31st March is to take The Arctic Route to Narvik.
+This route goes via the northernmost animal park Polar Park.
+Click here for more information about the Arctic Route.

 Lofoten